gpdowney/lightweightLSAT/pages/reason/answers.md

 If you don't love it, notice that you like it and Defer.
 When there's nothing better you can choose it and move on.

+## Exercise Idea: Rank the Answers

+Give each Answer a rank from 1-6.
+1. Love it
+2. Like it
+3. Unsure-Positive
+4. Unsure-Negative
+5. Dislike it
+6. Hate it

+Then pick the highest ranking Answer.

+As you practice, try to figure out what it would take to have more 1/2s and 5/6s rather than 3/4s:
+- Do you just need to be more confident?
+- Do you need more useful (either more flexible or more specific) predictions?
+- Do you need to read the Answers for understanding?

 [1]: confuse.html#ruthless
 [2]: confuse.html#skeptical
 [3]: resets.html